Everest Base Camp Trek Weather in December and January

 On the 25th of December Christmas is celebrated in the city areas mainly in Kathmandu and Pokhara where the majority of the Christian community live and New Year on the 1st of January is celebrated nationwide.

-Although Nepal has its own official calendar, New Year is also observed with celebrations and parties.
+Although Nepal has its official calendar, the New Year is also observed with celebrations and parties.

 Apart from these, on 26th December 2023, the Udhauli festival is celebrated.
 This is a popular festival among the Kirat community, it marks the beginning of winter when hilly people migrate towards lower elevations to skip from harsh winter.